-So there’s been a lot of talk about this new technique called the CANWILD which is a sort of modified version of the normal wake induced lucid dreaming method.
-I just thought I’d summarise the technique here and provide some of my insights and tips for making it work better for you.
+So there’s been a lot of talk about this new technique called CANWILD, which is a sort of modified version of the normal wake induced lucid dreaming method.
+I just thought I’d summarize the technique here and provide some of my insights and tips for making it work better for you.

 What is the CANWILD?

 The CANWILD technique is a lucid dreaming induction technique designed to get you to lucid dream by encouraging noises and sound effects to trigger your brain to become lucid fro the waking world.
 IT’s a very effective technique but only when done right, and there are lots of ways to do this wrong.